-Extract as many learnings as you can out of every experiment.
+Extract as many learning points as you can out of every experiment.
 List the iterations/action items and throw them into the backlog.
-Take the learnings, look at your backlog, and look at your prioritization and adjust accordingly based on your learnings.
+Take the learnings, look at your backlog, look at your prioritization, and adjust accordingly based on your findings.

 What a Week Looks Like